XRPLF/xrpl-dev-portal/content/gateway_guide.md

 In order to achieve this, there are several steps you can take when submitting transactions:

 * Persist details of the transaction before submitting it.
 * Use the `LastLedgerSequence` parameter.
-(Ripple-REST and ripple-lib do this by default.)
+(RippleAPI does this by default.)
 * Resubmit a transaction if it has not appeared in a validated ledger whose sequence number is less than or equal to the transaction's `LastLedgerSequence` parameter.

 For additional information, consult the [Reliable Transaction Submission](reliable_tx.html) guide.

-## ripple.txt and host-meta ##
+## ripple.txt ##

-The [ripple.txt](https://wiki.ripple.com/Ripple.txt) and host-meta standards provide a way to publish information about your gateway so that automated tools and applications can read and understand it.
+The [ripple.txt](https://wiki.ripple.com/Ripple.txt) standard provides a way to publish information about your gateway so that automated tools and applications can read and understand it.

 For example, if you run a validating `rippled` server, you can use ripple.txt to publish the public key of your validating server.
 You can also publish information about what currencies your gateway issues, and which Ripple account addresses you control, to protect against impostors or confusion.

-We recommend implementing one or both of ripple.txt and host-meta.
-(In the future, we expect ripple.txt to become obsolete, but not yet.)